 - Developing unambiguous guidance on how to tag financial data using XBRL and freely available, automated validation rules to verify compliance with its guidance and to prevent or detect tagging errors.

 - Obtaining input through public exposure of its proposed guidance and validation rules for a sixty day period and incorporating the input, as appropriate, in the final approved guidance and validation rules.

 - Providing progress updates to SEC staff and input to FASB staff to aid in simplifying and improving the US GAAP Taxonomy.

-As Vice President – XBRL Services at Merrill Corporation, Lou Rohman has provided XBRL leadership and subject matter expertise to a wide range of client companies, working closely with individuals to enhance their understanding of XBRL and to provide the guidance needed to successfully produce, implement and confidently move forward with XBRL.
+As Vice President – XBRL Services at Toppan Merrill, Lou Rohman has provided XBRL leadership and subject matter expertise to a wide range of client companies, working closely with individuals to enhance their understanding of XBRL and to provide the guidance needed to successfully produce, implement and confidently move forward with XBRL.

 He is currently a member of both the Financial Accounting Standards Board’s US GAAP Taxonomy Advisory Group and the IFRS Foundation’s XBRL Quality Review Team.
 He also has been an active participant on the US GAAP taxonomy project team of XBRL US.

 He has 10 years of public accounting experience, followed by leadership positions as Director of External Reporting, Sr. Finance Officer, IT Controller, and Director of Mergers and Acquisitions at leading companies.